johnsonb-ucar/beautiful-soup/docs/rst/docs/html/history/Kodiak_release.rst

 described in detail in the tutorial directory of the package.

-DART diagnostic output includes two netCDF files containing the model states just before the adjustment (*Prior_Diag.nc*) and just after the adjustment (*Posterior_Diag.nc*) as well as a file *obs_seq.final* with the model estimates of the observations.
+DART diagnostic output includes two netCDF files containing the model states just before the adjustment (``Prior_Diag.nc``) and just after the adjustment (``Posterior_Diag.nc``) as well as a file ``obs_seq.final`` with the model estimates of the observations.
 There is a suite of Matlab® functions that facilitate exploration of the results, but the netCDF files are inherently portable and contain all the necessary metadata to interpret the contents.

 In this document links are available which point to Web-based documentation files and also to the same information in html files distributed with DART.
-If you have used subversion to check out a local copy of the DART files you can open this file in a browser by loading *DART/doc/html/Kodiak_release.html* and then use the *local file* links to see other documentation pages without requiring a connection to the internet.
-If you are looking at this documentation from the *www.image.ucar.edu* web server or you are connected to the internet you can use the *Website* links to view other documentation pages.
+If you have used subversion to check out a local copy of the DART files you can open this file in a browser by loading ``DART/doc/html/Kodiak_release.html`` and then use the ``local file`` links to see other documentation pages without requiring a connection to the internet.
+If you are looking at this documentation from the ``www.image.ucar.edu`` web server or you are connected to the internet you can use the ``Website`` links to view other documentation pages.

+.. _getting_started:

-Getting Started
+Getting started
 ---------------

-What's Required
+What's required
 ~~~~~~~~~~~~~~~

 #. a Fortran 90 compiler